mindspore-ai/docs/tutorials/training/source_en/advanced_use/model_explaination.md

 1. Select the required explanation methods.
 Currently, we support four explanation methods.
 More explanation methods will be provided in the future.
 2. Click **Overlay on Original Image** in the upper right corner of the page to overlay the saliency map on the original image.
 3. Click different tags to display the saliency map analysis results of the model for different tags.
 For different classification results, the focus of the model is usually different.
+4. Check prediction type checkboxes to display images with the checked tag types: TP - true positive, FN - false negative, FP - false positive.
-4. Use the tag filtering function on the upper part of the page to filter out images with specified tags.
+5. Use the tag filtering function on the upper part of the page to filter out images with specified tags.
-5. Select an image display sequence from **Sort Images By** in the upper right corner of the page.
+6. Select an image display sequence from **Sort Images By** in the upper right corner of the page.
-6. Click **View Score** on the right of an explanation method.
+7. Click **View Score** on the right of an explanation method.
 The page for assessing all explanation methods is displayed.
-7. Click image you will see the higher resolution image.
+8. Click image you will see the higher resolution image.

 ![xai_saliency_map_detail](./images/xai_saliency_map_detail.png)